PrestoConFuoco1/News-Server/README.md

 The "production" implementation of handle function is described in the `App/Database/Postgres.hs` and `IO/Postgres.hs` modules.
 All the functions there hardly refer to the SQL and, in particular, PostgreSQL.
-For tests some "dummy" implementations are made for tests (see `tests` directory).
+For tests some "dummy" implementations are made (see `tests` directory).

 `IO/Postgres.hs` contains all the functions that explicitly call the database.
 For most common actions (create, read, update, delete of any entity) there are five functions: getThis, getThisPaginated,